deepbsd/deepbsd.github.io/_posts/2021-02-23-Arch_Linux_Install_Script.markdown

 Here's my `simplest.sh` script, which should just give you a starting place for your own script.
 This script does not install X.  You can have that as a future exercise!
 Or you can use my `install_x.sh` script at the same location if you need ideas.
+But if you just want to install a basic, vanilla Arch system, this script takes about 5-7 minutes on my i5-4690k with 32G of RAM and an NVME SSD, depending on network speed, mostly.
+Because of the number of dependencies for X, installing X takes about twice that long.

 ```
  1	#!/usr/bin/env bash